 But as with everything in life, this too shall pass and we’ll one day be confronted with rising interest rates.

-It’s just the economic way of the world.
+Now i’m not suggesting this will happen any time soon, but it’s just the economic way of the world.

 Again, the key is to be prepared.

 Don’t over-commit because of our current low-rate environment – make sure you can afford your repayments because one-day rates will rise.

 Additionally, keep that financial buffer in place just in case your repayments become difficult to manage down the track.

 And finally, consider speaking with your advisers about the possible benefits of converting a portion of your loans to fixed rates.

 You can guarantee that regardless of how new and shiny the property you buy appears, one day you’ll get a call from your property manager about a maintenance issue.

 These problems are unavoidable and can be a major drain on your bottom line if you aren’t properly prepared.